ajatoledo/python-server-check/README.md

-  -w WAIT, --wait WAIT  wait time in seconds (default: 20) -g, --wget            use wget instead of icmp ping -v, --verbose         if provided, process is verbose as it pings
+  -w WAIT, --wait WAIT  wait time in seconds (default: 20) -g, --wget            use wget instead of icmp ping -v, --verbose         if provided, process is verbose as it pings -ts, --timestamp      append timestamp to output, useful for logging
 ```

 As an example, invoking the script as